Yocodeyo/Yocodeyo.github.io/_pages/about.md

 # 🔥 News
+- *2024.05*: &nbsp;🎉🎉 Our paper (as first author) Social Intelligence Data Infrastructure: Structuring the Present and Navigating the Future was accepted by *ACL 2024 Findings*.
 - *2024.01*: &nbsp;🎉🎉 I received Research Achievement Award awarded by School of Computing!
 - *2023.12*: &nbsp;🎉🎉 I passed my PhD Qualification Exam!
 - *2023.10*: &nbsp;🎉🎉 Our paper (as first author) CoAnnotating: Uncertainty-Guided Work Allocation between Human and Large Language Models for Data Annotation was accepted by *EMNLP 2023 Main Conference*.